Script Editor

 FreeSurfer

-Ubuntu / WSL terminal
+Ubuntu (WSL) terminal

-# Download FreeSurfer 7.4 (Ubuntu 22.04 build)
+# Download FreeSurfer 7.4.1 for Ubuntu 22.04

 wget https://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/7.4.1/freesurfer_ubuntu22-7.4.1_amd64.deb